The Nature Museum Wish List: Updated Winter 2026

 Want to contribute an item or in-kind gift to The Nature Museum?
 There are many ways you can support our mission!
 Take a look at our wish list below, or get in touch at info@nature-museum.org if you have any questions.
-Depending on staff scheduling, we may be able to pick up items at your home at your convenience.
+Depending on staff scheduling, we may be able to pick up items at your home and convenience.

 Gifts $500 or more